Yankee Doodle Candy in the 19th Century

 This is the story of how he did it.

-Woolworth told his managers of his plans for a large candy counter at the front of each store.
-It would sell all sorts of sweets and confections.
+The supremo gathered the team to announce he intended to install a large candy counter at the front of each store.
 Customers would choose an assortment for 5¢ a quarter.
-He expected a good reaction.
+Their reaction was muted.

-Instead they told him he was bonkers!
-They argued he would never be able to make it pay, as he would need to get the cost price down to just 12¢ a pound (about 10p a kilo) to match the profit on other lines.
-They also feared it would be hard to manage, as they would need new fixtures and scales, as well as tight discipline to handle the sweets hygienically.
+The Store Managers told him he was bonkers!
+He would never be able to make it pay, as the cost would have to held to 12¢ a pound (c.
+10p/Kg) to match the profit on other lines.
+There would be capital outlay for fixtures and scales, and staffing challenges too.

-Undaunted Woolworth conducted market research.
+Undaunted, Woolworth conducted market research.
 He asked passers-by whether they would buy candy for 5¢ a quarter, and if there were any barriers that would discourage them making a purchase.
 A number of people pointed out that others had offered cheap candy on market stalls, but had compromised on quality, leading to a spate of food-poisoning scandals.
-But many would be glad to buy if the sweets were 'hygienic'.
-An endorsement from the Woolworth Five-and-Ten would be a good start.
+Any candy must be 'hygienic' for them to consider buying, and they would trust the Woolworth 5 & 10¢ to make the necessary checks.

-The next day Arnould called at Woolworth's office.
-He had made a list of all the varieties of sweet that he could produce at a cost of 3¢ a quarter.
-While the list wasn't comprehensive, it included chocolate candy, boiled sweets and toffees, and was more than enough to win the order.
-The two men shook hands, and went on to make history!
-The opening order was for a trial run of 100 lbs (about 40 Kg) of sweets.
+True to his word, the very next day Arnould made his way to the Stewart Building.
+He had compiled a list of all the candies he could produce for 3¢ a quarter.
+While it wasn't comprehensive, it included chocolate candy as well as boiled sweets and toffees.
+Minutes later the two men shook hands on an opening order for a 100 lb (about 40 Kg) assortment.

 For the next seventy-five years, both in North America and later in Britain, a favoured technique of promoting sales of weigh-out sweets was to assemble elaborate window displays.
-Sometimes these featured new lines, but more frequently they were dressed with candy for special events like Halloween, Valentine's Day or Thanksgiving.
-We are proud to be able to share photographs of some of the windows that graced Main Streets across the USA and Canada in the 1910s and 1920s.
+Sometimes these featured new lines, but more frequently highlighted seasonal events like Halloween, Valentine's Day or Thanksgiving.
+We're proud to share photos of some of the finest displays to grace the Main Streets of North America in the 1910s and 1920s.